Splitting Tracks

 (1) Plays a brief snatch of music spanning 1 second either side of the current cursor position.

-Determines whether the display pans to follow the cursor when it moves off the right-hand edge of the screen while playing.
+Displays a dropdown offering a choice of various cursor options, including whether the display pans to follow the cursor when it moves off the right-hand edge of the screen while playing.
+Use the dropdown to switch between anchor mode and classic mode.

 Stop playing at the next end-of-track marker.